Linus4/eldritchinstinct/main.typ

 === Magic Points

 Magic Points (MP) start at the PC's WIL score and are spent to cast spells.
-You regenerate 1 MP per hour.
+You regenerate 1 MP per hour in the game world.

 === Mythos Knowledge